fehlfarbe/arduino-motorfocus/README.md

 # arduino-motorfocus

 Simple moonlite focuser protocol implementation for Arduino and stepper motors.
-Temperature drift is not implemented yet.

 Tested with Arduino Nano and cheap [28BYJ-48 stepper motor with driver](https://arduino-info.wikispaces.com/SmallSteppers) and [INDI / Ekos](http://indilib.org).
 Works also with [Pololu A4988 Stepper Motor Driver](https://www.pololu.com/product/1182) (see wiring).